 Following pre-FEED studies, the Papua LNG partners have selected a concept using four electric LNG trains (e-trains) with a combined capacity of four million tonnes per annum, Santos said.

-The trains will be built within the existing PNG LNG terminal in Caution Bay, operated by ExxonMobil.
+The partners will build the trains within the existing PNG LNG terminal in Caution Bay, operated by ExxonMobil.

 Also, selecting e-trains and re-injection of reservoir CO2 will reduce the carbon intensity of the project, the firm said.